ABOUT MY RESEARCH

 Elma Riza is a multidisciplinary Franco-Tunisian artist.
 Based in Berlin since 2007, she graduated from the Higher School of Fine Arts (KHB) in Berlin in 2012 and regularly presents her work at exhibitions and festivals.

+When you move from line to landscape, there’s bound to be a detour via cartography.
+This practice has been a feature of her work since 2020.
+On paper or in space, she explores the notion of cartography and its connection to our perception of space, landscape, topography and walking.
 This practice of walking as a ‘practice of space’ (Michel de Certeau) is part of an approach close to Dadaism or the Situationists.
 It is a call for an exploration of possibilities, a rewriting of spaces that leaves room for the unexpected and a certain amount of improvisation.

-Berlin, 2025
+Berlin, 2026

 Video Portrait © LayLay_IMAGES production, 2020